glotzerlab/hoomd-rs/doc/src/mc-tutorial/random-walk.md

 ### Returning the Simulation

 The code has now constructed all the elements of the simulation.
-Construct a `RandomWalk` struct containing these fields for later use:
+Construct a `RandomWalk` containing these fields for later use:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/random-walk.rs:return}}
 ```
+Read more about instantiating structs in [The Rust Programming Language].

 ## Advancing the Simulation